tanaymukherjee/STA-9890-Project/README.md

 ## Knowing the dataset
 We have a total of 66 features and 3761 observation.
-Our y-variable is called financial distress.
+Our y-variable is called 'financial distress'.
 We are trying to know how stable firms are when compared to all other financial institutions.

 Basically, if the value of financial distress is less than -1 for any firm it means they are not doing well and thus have a high risk of filing for bankruptcy.
 Similarly, if the value of distress is between -1 to 0 then it seems like the firm is unstable.
 Lastly, anything over 1 means the firm is safe and is doing well in open markets.
 That way, we can do a classification exercise out of this data as well but it is beyong our scope for this project.

-Right now, we focus on identifying the variables and then run the above 4 models and see how well are they in predicting the distress.
+Right now, we focus on identifying the variables that are useful for our regression, and then run the above 4 models and see how well can they predict the financial distress, and which are the most prominent features that help us achieve better prediction.

 ## Procedure